geoadmin/doc-tech/docs/get-html-popup.md

 ## Request Details

 To interact with the HTML popup service, you need to provide specific parameters in your request.
-These parameters are divided into path parameters\*\*, which are required and part of the URL, and query parameters, which are optional and modify the behavior of the request.
+These parameters are divided into path parameters, which are required and part of the URL, and query parameters, which are optional and modify the behavior of the request.

 ### Path Parameters